 We continued walking around the farm and observing the locals and were then taken to a small bar for refreshments, I decided to take this opportunity to drink a cocktail out of a coconut, which was called a coco-loco, which again we added our own rum to.
 It was only about 11 in the morning but when on holiday eh?

 Whilst we were there some people rode by on horseback, which we had wanted to do but were told they didn’t do tours like that, although having seen one horse bolt off with its very alarmed looking rider and losing her hat in the process maybe it was for the best that we went on foot – I have only been horse riding once so am not exactly too confident around them to be honest.

 For lunch, Craig and I chose to venture to one of the wi-fi cafes since we hadn’t had any internet access in 5 days at this point and had some serious instagramming of our adventures to do!
 He also got to try ropa vieja or ‘old clothes’, which is a traditional Cuban dish usually served with pork – I had a pizza and a bright blue daiquiri because I am slightly obsessed with blue drinks.

-After getting our internet fix, we headed to our casa to pick up swimming stuff and decided to walk the 1.5km uphill to a second hotel located at the top of the hill to admire the view and have some relaxation time.
+After getting our internet fix, we headed to our casa to pick up swimming stuff and decided to walk the 1.5km uphill to a second hotel, the Rancho San Vincente, located at the top of the hill to admire the view and have some relaxation time.
 It was absolutely boiling on the way there and we enjoyed the sun for about half an hour before it suddenly clouded over, having paid our 3CUC for use of the pool area.